photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 docker-compose logs --tail=100
 ```

-Search them for messages like *disk full*, *wrong permissions*, and *database connection failed*
+Search them for messages like *disk full*, *wrong permissions*, *killed*, and *database connection failed*
 before reporting a bug.
+If the server was killed, this points to a memory issue.

 !!! note ""
     If you see no errors or no logs at all, you may have started the server on a different host